slowmist/Toncoin-Smart-Contract-Security-Best-Practices/README.md

 - Exploit Scenario:

-And here is an example of incorrect implementation.
 Why can't you find out your Jetton balance on-chain?
 Because such a question does not fit the pattern.
 By the time the response to the `op::get_balance` message reaches the requester, this balance could already have been spent by someone.

 - Recommendation:

-Expect a Man-in-the-Middle of the Message Flow.
+Use a carry-value pattern.

 ### Return gas excesses carefully